 If your project uses .NET 4.x (the new default since 2018.3), you might encounter a compilation error mentioning a conflict with types in the System.Threading namespace.
 Usually, the Task class.

-The solution is simply to use the .NET 4.x version of Bolt provided on our Download page.
+The solution is simply to use the .NET 4.x version of Bolt provided within the Asset Store package, or directly from our Download page.

 When instantiating a prefab in Unity 2018.3, you might run into an issue where all its Bolt components are reset to their default state.